coherentsolutionsinc/anywhere-configuration/README.md

 * **TYPE\_NAME** - is the full type name of the configuration adapter's type.
 * **ASSEMBLY\_NAME** - is the name of the assembly file where configuration adapter type is implemented.

-All additional parameters required by the underlying `IConfigurationSource` are passed using the **LOCAL** variables and can be consumed using supplied instance of `IAnyWhereConfigurationEnvironmentReader`.
+All additional parameters required by the underlying `IConfigurationSource` are passed using the **LOCAL** variables or with help of **CONFIGURATION FILE** and consumed using supplied instance of `IAnyWhereConfigurationEnvironmentReader`.

+_Please see [documentation](https://github.com/coherentsolutionsinc/anywhere-configuration/wiki/Passing-Arguments-to-Configuration-Source) for more details_

 ### Where it can be used?